 The par-3 12th hole on the Cypress Creek Course at Champions Golf Club, which will play host to the long-delayed 2020 U.S. Women’s Open next month.
 Photo courtesy of the USGA

-Cypress Creek was set to host the U.S. Women’s Open by itself until COVID-19 created havoc — and the change has much to do with the amount of daylight that will be available so late in the year.
-That’s why the first two rounds will be played at Cypress Creek as well as the adjacent Jackrabbit Course, designed by George Fazio and renovated by Tom Fazio.
+The Cypress Creek Course was set to host the U.S. Women’s Open by itself until COVID-19 created havoc, and the change to two courses has much to do with the amount of daylight that will be available so late in the year.
+The first two rounds will be played at Cypress Creek as well as the adjacent Jackrabbit Course, designed by George Fazio and renovated by Tom Fazio.
 Ortmeier was notified March 31 that both courses would be needed.

 “It doubled the workload leading up to the championship, as well as during it,” says Ortmeier.
 “It takes twice the volunteers and equipment.
 While the grass will not be growing as much in December as it is in June, we still have twice the greens, tees, fairways, bunkers and approaches, mulch beds, pine straw ... but our team has gladly accepted the challenge.”

 Editor’s note: With the PGA Tour’s Charles Schwab Challenge last June, Texas’ Colonial Country Club and those who maintain it found themselves at the forefront of a trial run of the return of pro golf.
 Read all about it in Pro golf and greenkeeping in the time of coronavirus.